solocatz/XCManiaValidateTool/Readme.md

 Program exit code:

-Code 0:  Sucess
+Exit with 0:  Sucess

-Code Other then 0: Fail
+Exit with non-zero: Fail